Visiting the Clinic

 Flexible endoscopic examination of the nose and throat - £220

-If undertaking procedures that will incur you extra cost, I will always be happy to advise you what the alternative options might be.
+If undertaking procedures that will incur you extra cost, I will always be happy to advise you first what the alternative options might be.
 Each clinic / hospital is also committed to informing you of their facility charges at your appointment.